 Hearing aids can help improve the lives of adults and children who suffer from varying degrees of hearing loss.
 By reducing some background noises and prioritizing speech sounds, hearing aids emphasize certain sounds that would otherwise be too faint for you to hear.

 When you visit our office for a hearing evaluation, Dr. Venkatesh or Dr. McGrath will discuss with you the different brands and styles of hearing aids available and help you decide which one will best address your case of hearing loss.
 Once you have selected a hearing aid, you can count on us for on-site maintenance, repairs, cleanings, and adjustments.

 Although hearing aids can differ in size and style, they all share some common attributes that allow their wearers to hear and distinguish the sounds around them more clearly.
 Hearing aids are comprised of three main parts: a microphone, an amplifier, and a speaker.
 The microphone “catches” sounds from the environment and converts them into electrical signals that are then sent to the amplifier.
 The amplifier next increases the volume of the signals, which are at last sent by the speaker to the ear.

-Invisible in-the-canal (IIC) – The newest in custom hearing aid styles is a micro device that fits deep into the ear canal completely hidden from view.
+Invisible in-the-canal (IIC) – This custom hearing aid style is a micro device that fits deep into the ear canal completely hidden from view.

 Completely in-the-canal (CIC) – Some hearing aids are molded to fit completely inside your ear.
 A CIC hearing aid is almost entirely hidden in the ear canal and is a very discreet option.